National Library of Azerbaijan

 A vast, eight-stage repository occupies the four floors of the building and is equipped with special elevators, which deliver the books to the outlets.
-The capacity of reading rooms is 500 seats.
+The capacity of the reading rooms is 500 seats.
 Orders are also accepted by e-mail upon electronic registration.

 The library includes 25 sections and 26 sectors.
 The fund of the library covers approximately 4,513,000 publishing materials.

 History

 The Azerbaijan National Library (ANL) founded on May 23, 1923.
 The building was designed by Azerbaijani architect Mikayil Huseynov.
 It was initially known as the "General Library and State Book Storage" of Azerbaijan.
 On July 11, 1939, the library gained its present name.
 In 1962, the library was finally granted permission to create exchange ties with the Bibliothèque nationale de France.
 In 2004, by the decision of the Cabinet of Ministers, the library was given the status of "National Library".
-In 2005, it joined the Conference of European National Librarians which includes 54 libraries in Europe.
+In 2005, it joined the Conference of European National Librarians, which includes 54 libraries in Europe.

-In 2005 the Department for Foreign Literature was established to participate in international book exchanging and to cooperate with relevant departments of foreign libraries, as well as the organizations operating in the field of library.
+In 2005, the Department for Foreign Literature was established to participate in international book exchanging and to cooperate with relevant departments of foreign libraries, as well as the organizations operating in the field of library.
 The department cooperates with more than 60 countries including Jordan, Egypt, Russia, Sweden, Estonia, Georgia, etc.

-In 2000 the National Library named after M.F.
+In 2000, the National Library named after M.F.
 Akhundov established an internet hall.
-In 2001 a training center was opened by the library.
+In 2001, a training center was opened by the library.
 It uses an automated management system since 2003.

+In 2023, the 100th birthday of the National Library was celebrated.